AmiliaSalva/Azure-VM-Prep/README.md

-# Setting up Vulnerable VMs in Azure
+# Configuring and Implementing a Honeypot in Azure